aanastasiou/dgtools/doc/source/advanced_topics.rst

 Advanced Digirule 2 Programming
 ===============================

-``dgtools`` provides an assembler that can manage labels as memory addresses and this makes it possible to start creating more involved programs.
+``dgtools`` provides an assembler that can interpret labels as memory addresses and this makes it possible to start creating more involved programs.

 However, one thing that the Digirule hardware itself does not specify is a stack which is an important part of